Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 Now, it’s a great tourist destination and the official residence of the Hessian Parliament.
 As you contemplate more on stuff to do in Wiesbaden, be sure to spend some time at this grand palace.

-Back in 1835, the Duke commissioned the palace and baroque residence.
-Unfortunately, he never got to set foot inside it.
+The Duke commissioned the palace and baroque residence in 1835.
+Unfortunately, he never set foot inside it.
 He later died in 1841 before construction was done.

 6. The Museum of Senses

-The Museum of Senses first opened its doors in 1993 after the restoration of the 20th-century building.
-Before that, it was a resident villa constructed by Paul Schultz- Naumburg, a German architect.
+The Museum of Senses opened its doors in 1993 after the restoration of the 20th-century building.
+Before that, it was a resident villa constructed by German architect Paul Schultz-Naumburg.
+Over the years, it changed hands numerous times until 1984, when a fire severely damaged the building.

 However, in 1993, the Society of Nature and Art took up the restoration project.
 The result was a place where visitors could explore their senses using culture and art.
 It’s a great place to have different experiences using only your senses.

-See Related: Best Places to Visit in Hessen, Germany
+See Related: Best Places to Visit in Hessen

 7. The Biebrich Palace

-The impressive Biebrich Palace was the creation of Prince Georg August Samuel in 1702.
-It was meant to be a more remarkable palace than his former Idstein residence in Taunus.
+The impressive Biebrich Palace was created by Prince Georg August Samuel in 1702.
+It was meant to be more remarkable than his former Idstein residence in Taunus.

 After his death, the Nassau-Usingen Lineage took over the palace.
 In 1734, Prince Karl Von Nassau-Usingen took up residence in the court after his inauguration.

-Later on, in 1935, Charlotte, the Grand Duchess of Luxemburg, sold the palace to the Prussian State government.
+Later, in 1935, Charlotte, the Grand Duchess of Luxemburg, sold the palace to the Prussian State government.
 It incurred severe damage during WW2 and underwent heavy renovation from 1980 to 1982.
-And, it’s now under the ownership of the Hesse state.
+It’s now in the ownership of the Hesse state.

 8. Hessisches Staatstheater Wiesbaden (Hessian State Theatre)